 Is my child eligible?
 Your questions answered on free childcare for 2-year-olds in Buckinghamshire.

 Your questions answered and help in finding a place for your child via our Brokerage service.

-Eligibility criteria, FAQs and time frames for the new 30 hours childcare which replaces the current 15 hours funded childcare.
+Eligibility criteria, FAQs and time frames for the 30 hours childcare.